Top-rated local movers that handle Durham to Lancaster moves

 - Lancaster is considered to be safer than Durham with a safety index of 54.5 vs Durham’s 45.28.

-- Air quality in Lancaster is good, and in Durham it's good.
+- Air quality in Lancaster is Good, and in Durham it’s Good.

 - HOA rules: It’s a good idea to look into your HOA or community regulations before moving day arrives.

 - State licensing: When contacting a local moving company for an estimate in California, make sure each has a “T Number” issued by the California Public Utilities Commission (CAPUC).
 Moving companies with valid T Numbers have met state requirements for insurance, safety, and financial stability and have passed criminal clearance checks conducted by the California Department of Justice.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Double-check that the moving company is properly licensed before you hire them.

-- State regulator: To confirm a moving company's license in California, visit the state's public utilities commission.
+- State regulator: You can verify a California moving company’s license by visiting the state’s public utilities commission.

 - Moving Permits: While California doesn’t mandate moving permits, checking local parking guidelines before your move-in day is still a good idea.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 Opt for Released Value Protection – a cost-free choice provided by movers with minimal coverage.
 The liability is capped at 60 cents per pound per article.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement is only $15 (60 cents x 25 pounds).
-To ensure comprehensive coverage for your items' full value, consult with your chosen moving company or consider third-party insurance options.
+To ensure comprehensive coverage for your items’ full value, consult with your chosen moving company or consider third-party insurance options.

 Where to live in Lancaster